Micrurus browni: Reproduction

 Like other members of the genus Micrurus, M. browni is oviparous and may lay a maximum of 15 eggs per clutch.

 Venom

-Little is known about the effects of M. browni venom.
-It may contain neurotoxin, which can cause neuromuscular dysfunction, as is the case with the venom of other coral snakes.
+Little is known about the effects of the venom of Micrurus browni.
+It may contain a neurotoxin, which can cause neuromuscular dysfunction, as is the case with the venom of other coral snakes.

 Subspecies

 The following three subspecies of Micrurus browni are recognized as being valid.